TRAINING AT AEGIS

 The Manual Handling Operations Regulations 1992, as amended in 2002 (‘the Regulations’) apply to a wide range of manual handling activities, including lifting, lowering, pushing, pulling or carrying.
 The load may be either animate, such as a person or an animal, or inanimate, such as a box or a trolley.

 Incorrect manual handling is one of the most common causes of injury at work.
-It causes work-related musculoskeletal disorders (MSDs) which account for over a third of all workplace injuries.
+It can cause work-related musculoskeletal disorders (MSDs), which account for over a third of all workplace injuries.

-Manual handling injuries can happen anywhere people are at work – on farms and building sites, in factories, offices, warehouses, hospitals, banks, laboratories, and while making deliveries.
+Manual handling injuries can happen anywhere people work, including farms, building sites, factories, offices, warehouses, hospitals, banks, laboratories, and while making deliveries.

 The areas covered by this training:

 THE BODY AND WHAT CAN GO WRONG DURING MANUAL HANDLING